Saigon District 1 Photo Walk

 Stop-by-Stop Itinerary

-- Settings: f/2.8, ISO 800–1600 indoors; use the natural light from the entrance doors
+- Settings: f/2.8, ISO 800 indoors; use the natural light streaming through the entrance doors

 Arrive at Saigon's most recognisable landmark — the iconic clock tower entrance of Ben Thanh Market.
 Inside, vendors arrange vivid produce displays, stack spices into colour pyramids, and prepare for the morning rush.
 The surrounding streets buzz with motorbike traffic.